tombenke/npac/docs/intro.md

 Practically every application is made of the following parts:

-- an interface, through which its execution is controlled (parameterized, started and stopped),
+- An interface, through which its execution is controlled (parameterized, started and stopped).

 - [Configuration](https://12factor.net/config) info, coming from:
    - built-in defaults,